 The guy above probably think he’s cool but in my opinion, there’s never a good time to ride your motorcycle wearing just a T-shirt – but, each to their own.

-Yep, we admit it, riding your motorcycle in the summer can be hot, sticky, and downright uncomfortable in a heavy leather jacket but the choice shouldn’t be a super-hot jacket or a super-lame T-shirt, there’s a perfect middle ground that offers great protection and loads of air-flow.
+Yes, I admit it, riding your motorcycle in the summer can be hot, sticky, and downright uncomfortable in a heavy leather jacket but the choice shouldn’t be a super-hot jacket or a super-lame T-shirt.
+There’s a perfect middle ground that offers great protection and loads of air flow.

 Mesh motorcycle jackets are constructed from textile mesh-type material that’s almost porous in nature, allowing plenty of air to make its way through and keep you cool.
 However the most important part is: they offer very similar levels of protection when compared to a traditional motorcycle jacket.